mgsosna/mattsosna.com/_posts/careers/2020-12-05-DS-transition-2.md

 ## Predictive modeling
 Predictive modeling is about **taking in data and trying to model the _underlying process_ that generated that data.** Once we understand the underlying rules, we can then generate *predictions* for new data.
 Thinking back to our [weather outside vs. clothing model](#wait-do-i-actually-need-to-learn-stats), we don't need to memorize what clothes to wear for every possible temperature; we just need to use our mental model.

 This section will cover regression, classification, coefficients, and residuals.
+But before we get started, a quick pro tip: **always plot your data before you start building any models!** This step can help you catch outliers, determine whether feature engineering steps like log transformations are required, and ensure your model is actually describing your data.

 ### Regression
 When we want to predict a *continuous* value, we use regression.
 Here's the equation for linear regression.
 Learn it well!

 $$ h(x) = \sum_{j=0}^{n}\beta_jx_j $$

-where $h(x)$ is our predicted value and $n$ is the number of features in our data.
-The equation for a model where we predict a student's exam score ($h(x)$) based off their hours studied ($x_1$) and hours slept the previous night ($x_2$) would look like this<sup>[[5]](#5-regression)</sup>:
+Here $h(x)$ is our predicted value and $n$ is the number of features in our data.
+The equation for a model where we predict a student's exam score ($h(x)$) based off their hours studied ($x_1$) and hours slept the previous night ($x_2$) would look like this<sup>[[6]](#6-regression)</sup>:

 $$ h(x) = \beta_0 + \beta_1x_1 + \beta_2x_2 $$

 No matter where you work, it's hard to escape the simplicity and convenience of a good linear regression model.
-Linear regressions are extremely fast to compute and they're easy to explain: the [coefficients](#coefficients) give a clear explanation of how each variable affects the output<sup>[[6]](#6-regression)</sup>, and you just add all the $\beta_jx_j$ together to get your output.
+Linear regressions are extremely fast to compute and they're easy to explain: the [coefficients](#coefficients) give a clear explanation of how each variable affects the output<sup>[[7]](#7-regression)</sup>, and you just add all the $\beta_jx_j$ together to get your output.
 Make sure you have your "30-second spiel" ready for regression, since you'll likely be explaining these models repeatedly to various stakeholders.

 Once you're comfortable, make sure to brush up on more advanced topics, like feature [scaling](https://en.wikipedia.org/wiki/Feature_scaling), [interactions](https://christophm.github.io/interpretable-ml-book/interaction.html), and [collinearity](https://medium.com/future-vision/collinearity-what-it-means-why-its-bad-and-how-does-it-affect-other-models-94e1db984168), as well as [model regularization](https://medium.com/@zxr.nju/the-classical-linear-regression-model-is-good-why-do-we-need-regularization-c89dba10c8eb) and [how coefficients are calculated]({{  site.baseurl  }}/LR-grad-desc).
 This might sound like a lot, but given how frequently you're likely going to run and explain regressions in your work, it's good to really understand what they're about.